Sex segregation: Feminist separatism

+Motivated by religion

 Sex segregation can also be motivated by religious or cultural ideas about men and women.
 Such cultural assumptions may even exist in the aforementioned policies enacted under the pretenses of safety or privacy concerns.
-Gender separation and segregation in Judaism and Islam reflect religiously motivated sex segregation.
+Gender separation in Judaism and gender segregation in Islam reflect religiously motivated sex segregation.
 In Buddhism, Christianity, and Hinduism, monastic orders, prayer spaces, and leadership roles have also been segregated by sex.

 From a policy perspective, theocracies and countries with a state religion have sometimes made sex segregation laws based partially in religious traditions.
 Even when not legally enforced, such traditions can be reinforced by social institutions and in turn result in sex segregation.
 In the South Asian context, one institution conducive to sex segregation, sometimes but not always rooted in national law, is purdah.

-During the Taiping Rebellion (1851–64) against the Qing dynasty, areas controlled by the Taiping Heavenly Kingdom had strict sex separation enforced.
-Even married couples were not allowed to live together until 1858.

 The Muslim world and the Middle East have been particularly scrutinized by scholars analyzing sex segregation resulting from the consequences of Sharia, the moral and religious code of Islam that, in the strictest version, Muslims hold to be the perfect law created by God.
 Saudi Arabia has been called an epicenter of sex segregation, stemming partially from its conservative Sunni Islamic practices and partially from its monarchy's legal constraints.
 Sex segregation in Saudi Arabia is not inherent to the country's culture, but was promoted in the 1980s and 1990s by the government, the Sahwa movement, and conservative and religious behavioral enforcers (i.e. police, government officers, etc.).

 Israel has also been noted both for its military draft of both sexes and its sex-segregated Mehadrin bus lines.